Mexico is one of the world’s top countries in biodiversity, yet most people use only the most generic terms for the different plants and animals.

 Spanish has as least three words for crow—cuervo, corneja and urraca.
 Urraca actually means magpie, but some use that word, or cuervo, to refer to the zanate, or great-tailed grackle, which is found all across Mexico and parts of the US.
 (Ask the National Audubon Society.)
 They all swoop and strut like crows, thieve like crows, and sound a bit like crows, but are smaller and thinner.
 They can also be confused with the blackbird—which is mirlo in Spanish.

-Another Mexican animal that defies translation is the tuzo, a burrowing rodent that’s more likely to pop its head up than a mole and less likely to than a prairie dog.
+Another animal common to Mexico is the gopher, tuzo in Spanish, a burrowing rodent that’s more likely to pop its head up than a mole and less likely to than a prairie dog.
 The tuzo looks more like a large rat, although it has the long front teeth of a beaver.
-In Mexico tuzo also refers to miners, because of the underground habits of the rodents, and is also the the Pachuca soccer-team’s nickname—Mexico’s oldest professional team, as the sport was introduced into Mexico by Cornish miners in Hidalgo State in the late 19th century.
+In Mexico tuzo also refers to miners, because of the underground habits of the rodents, and is also the Pachuca soccer-team’s nickname—Mexico’s oldest professional team, as the sport was introduced into Mexico by Cornish miners in Hidalgo State in the late 19th century.

 Any dictionary will tell you that tejón means badger.
 A friend once showed me a picture of himself holding a tejón, and it definitely wasn’t a badger.
 It looked more like a racoon —mapache— than a badger, but he assured me that the animal in question was a tejón.
 It turns out that tejón is the name given in Mexico to the ring-tailed coati.